anirudhkaushal/quotes_updater/README.md

 # Latest quote

-Quote: When you judge another, you do not define them, you define yourself.
+Quote: When you reach the end of your rope, tie a knot in it and hang on.

-By: Wayne Dyer
+By: Franklin D. Roosevelt